h-janes/flask-sitemapper/README.md

 ```

 ### Using With Flask blueprints
-* Create your `Sitemapper` instance(s) in a seperate file or otherwise avoiding circular imports.
+* Create your `Sitemapper` instance(s) in a separate file or otherwise avoiding circular imports.

 * Import and use the instance(s) in your blueprints.